b-cubed-eu/documentation/pages/occurrence-cubes.md

 7. Sufficient technical documentation MUST be provided for users to understand and use the service.

-8. The service MUST be provided as a REST API and SHOULD be integrated as part of the GBIF occurrence download service (GBIF Secretariat 2023a).
+8. The service MUST be provided as a REST API and SHOULD be integrated as part of the GBIF occurrence download service ([GBIF Secretariat 2023a][gbif_2023a]).

 9. Interfaces to GBIF occurrence download API SHOULD be updated to incorporate the new functionality:
-  - The graphical user interface at https://www.gbif.org MUST be updated.
+  - The graphical user interface at [https://www.gbif.org](https://www.gbif.org) MUST be updated.
   - The R package rgbif ([Chamberlain et al. 2023a][chamberlain_2023a]) SHOULD be updated.
   - The Python package pygbif ([Chamberlain et al. 2023b][chamberlain_2023b]) MAY be updated.